ZupIT/beagle-web-core/README.md

         title: payload.navigationBar.title,
         items: payload.navigationBar.navigationBarItems,
       }
-      // in the particular component (screen), the children is a single element, is mandatory and is named child payload.children = navComponent ? [navComponent, payload.child] : [payload.child] delete payload.child
+      // in this particular component (screen), the children is a single element, is mandatory and is named child payload.children = navComponent ? [navComponent, payload.child] : [payload.child] delete payload.child
     }